-- Initially, THC limits should be set high enough to avoid unintentionally capturing non-intoxicating hemp products and provide producers of non-intoxicating products with sufficient notice to comply with approvals for THC levels after those regulations have been finalized. - Subsequently, the limits should be more conservative and prohibit products that would reasonably be assumed to be intoxicating.
+- Initially, THC limits should be set high enough to avoid unintentionally capturing nonintoxicating hemp products and provide producers of non-intoxicating products with sufficient notice to comply with approvals for THC levels after those regulations have been finalized. - Subsequently, the limits should be more conservative and prohibit products that would reasonably be assumed to be intoxicating.
 These new limits should only be imposed after the MED/CDPHE, or CDPHE in coordination with MED, finalize regulations that create approvals and a reasonable transition period.
-MED and CDPHE should have rulemaking authority to amend the proposed limits to serving size and containers as well as ratios of Non-intoxicating Cannabinoids to Intoxicating Cannabinoids (i.e. CBD:THC) along with making other timely changes to regulations based on evolving science to be protective of public health. - Those initial limits would be included in statute, with a regulatory authority for MED/CDPHE, or CDPHE in coordination with MED to adjust those limits based on scientific findings on intoxication levels of intoxicating cannabinoids. - Notably, full spectrum hemp products will often contain at least 1.0 2.0 mg THC per serving, but are rendered non-intoxicating given the ratio considerations noted below. - Dietary supplements including tinctures, capsules and other similar product types are normally and conventionally sold across the country in volumes exceeding 30-60 servings per container.
-Restricting non-intoxicating hemp products to container limits comparable to marijuana products (i.e. 10 servings per container) would adversely impact hemp companies in reconfiguring packaging and being unable to create universal packaging and labeling for products sold throughout the country.
-Given there are no purchase limits on hemp products, any container limits would also be easily circumvented by consumers simply purchasing additional units. - There has been initial scientific evidence presented to the task force indicating that the intoxicating effect of THC is mitigated and counteracted when combined with substantial potencies of CBD such evidence indicates a ratio of 15:1 CBD:THC may be an appropriate standard to guard against intoxication.
-This ratio requirement would prevent the ability for manufacturers to incorporate isolated and highly potent THC, with little to no CBD, to create a product intended to intoxicate consumers. - Given the foregoing considerations concerning potency limits of THC per serving when coupled with the foregoing ratio considerations, and the foregoing considerations concerning potential container limits, the Task Force recommends that a milligram potency limit per serving coupled with a CBD:THC ratio is currently sufficient to guard against intoxicating hemp products from being sold within Colorado and no container limit is recommended at this time.
-Moreover, the task force recommendations give the agencies the tools necessary to adapt and change regulations, if needed. - With respect to initial limits, the Task Force recommends that the legislature adopt the following standard for finished hemp products to be sold in Colorado: - o No greater than 2.5 mg THC per serving; AND
+MED and CDPHE should have rulemaking authority to ramend mpose the proposed limits to serving size and containers and containers as well as ratios of Non-intoxicating Cannabinoids to Intoxicating Cannabinoids (i.e. CBD:THC); allowing regislators them along with making to other timely changes to regulations based on evolving science to be protective of public health. - Those initial limits would be included in statute, with a regulatory authority for MED/CDPHE, or CDPHE in coordination with MED to adjust over those limits based on scientific findings on intoxication levels of intoxicating cannabinoids. - Notably, full spectrum hemp products will often contain at least 1.0 2.0 mg THC per serving, but are rendered non-intoxicating given the ratio considerations noted below. - Dietary supplements including tinctures, capsules and other similar product types are normally and conventionally sold across the country in volumes exceeding 30-60 servings per container.
+Restricting non-intoxicating hemp products to container limits comparable to marijuana products (i.e. 10 servings per container) would adversely impact hemp companies in